willem88836/GGJ2021/README.md

 # Postzegels Please

 Do YOU like order and structure?
-Do like to organise?
+Do you like to organise?
 Do you like mail?!
 Well, go ahead and download Postzegels Please and give us a hand sorting colourful packages and letters.
 Only YOU can ensure that the citizens of Postland will successfully receive their mail.
 But watch out!
 You should shred the contraband or else it might explode.
 Good luck, postman!